yayuanli/MATT/README.md

 The Ego4D pipeline maps narration-level annotations to clip-level frame coordinates and then generates misalignment samples.

-> **Note on ambiguous samples:** The source annotations may contain segments where the same `(video_uid, start_frame, end_frame)` tuple maps to multiple distinct verb or argument labels.
-These ambiguous segments have been **pre-filtered** from the provided annotation files.
-If starting from a raw parquet export, uncomment the filtering block in `clips.py`.
+> **Note on ambiguous samples:** The original Ego4D annotations contain "ambiguous" segments — video segments where the same `(video_uid, start_frame, end_frame)` tuple is associated with multiple distinct verb or argument labels.
+These accounted for ___% of the data used in our training/inference splits.
+The provided parquet and split files have been **pre-filtered** to remove these ambiguous segments.
+Note that the provided splits have considerable overlap with, but are not identical to, the splits used to train our released checkpoints.
+If you are starting from a raw parquet export, uncomment the filtering block in `clips.py` to perform this removal yourself.

 **Step 1 — Map to clip coordinates:**